 Timeline of the competition (Professor of the Cultural Data Analytics):

-Until 19 March 2019 – Assessment of compliance with the job requirements of the candidates (Personnel Office, Research Administration Office, and Election Committee)
+August 2019 – Assessment of compliance with the job requirements of the candidates (Personnel Office and Academic Committee)

-Until 3 May 2019 – II phase of assessment (public lectures (Venia Legendi), expert assessments, meetings with the candidates, etc.)
+September-October 2019 – II phase of assessment (public lectures (Venia Legendi), expert assessments, meetings with the candidates, etc.

 - The Personnel Office shall contact every candidate concerning the Rector’s decision and results of the election as soon as possible, but not latest than 2 weeks after the decision.